 - Use Muslim Pro app — Reliable Qibla compass and prayer times for Fukuoka.

 - Subway is reliable — All stations stroller-friendly; multiple central stations near halal options.
+See our stroller-friendly Fukuoka guide for routes.

 - Plan around prayer times — Schedule meals between Dhuhr and Asr where possible.